GIScience/osmalert/docs/blogPost.md

 ## Introduction

+Open Street Map (OSM) is a service that provide a free editable map of the world.
+A worldwide community contributes and maintain data about buildings, roads, stations, trees and much more from the scratch.

-A large number of changes can happen due to destruction, flooding or blockades.
+An extremely high number of OSM changes can happen due to destruction, flooding or blockades.
 In these times of distresses, humanitarian organisations need to know when and where changes happen, to help efficiently and in the right places.
-Then timeliness update of map data is very important and Open Street Maps (OSMs) free availability supports the work of companies and NGOs.
+Then timeliness update of map data is very important and Open Street Maps free availability supports the work of companies and NGOs.

 OSMAlert uses OSM data to provide a notification system to inform humanitarian